Robbbo-T/Ampel360XWLRGA/CPT_0003-ATA_03-Minimum_Equipment.md

 1. **Assessment of Current Equipment:** Conducted a thorough assessment of all aircraft systems to identify essential equipment.
 2. **Development of MEL:** Created a detailed MEL based on ATA standards, manufacturer recommendations, and regulatory requirements.
 3. **Training Programs:** Developed and conducted training sessions for maintenance personnel and flight crew on MEL procedures.
+(See [Section 9.1 Maintenance Personnel Training](#91-maintenance-personnel-training))
 4. **Integration with CMMS:** Integrated the MEL with the Computerized Maintenance Management System for real-time tracking and updates.
+(See [Section 6.3 Software Integration](#63-software-integration))
 5. **Continuous Monitoring:** Established regular audits and feedback mechanisms to monitor MEL compliance and effectiveness.
+(See [Section 10 Audits and Continuous Improvement](#10-audits-and-continuous-improvement))

 **Outcomes:**